Veda-Swaroop/TidyBit/README.md

 ## 📝 Description:
-### TidyBit is an easy-to-use file organizer.
+### TidyBit is an easy-to-use file organizer app.
 It helps you organize messy files piled up in folders.
-The app comes with commonly used file types and file categories as rules.
+It comes with commonly used file types and file categories as rules.
 These rules define what files to identify and organize.
 The pre-defined rules are fully customizable.
 Add new rules.
 Modify or delete existing rules.
 An option to reset and restore to default rules is available in settings.
 **Note**:
-1. The program works only on files from source location and not on sub-directories.
+1. The app works only on files from source location and not on sub-directories.
 If there are sub-directories and other folders within source location, the app will ignore them.
 2. Please check **Settings** for pre-defined file types and categories.